⚡ Electrical Tips

 This is one of the most common issues during renovations.
 Your existing switchboard may not have enough capacity for the additional electrical load.
 Signs you’ll need an upgrade:

 A switchboard upgrade during a renovation is more efficient and often cheaper than doing it separately later.
 The electrician is already on site, the power is already being worked on, and it can be coordinated with the other trades.
+If you’re unsure whether yours is overdue, compare it against the warning signs in our guide to switchboards that need replacing.

 The Renovation Electrical Timeline